A LETTER FROM STACY

-And, this isn’t just some “feel good” idealism, this approach has the greatest impact on our bottom-line results.
+And, this isn’t just some “feel good” idealism, this approach also has the greatest impact on profitability.

 Over the years, I’ve curated a set of resources, books, and experts truly breaking ground.

-I’ve found professionals I deeply respect and admire who study marketing and teach business strategies that are not only brilliant, but incorporate a deep respect for human psychology.
+I’ve found professionals I deeply respect and admire who study marketing and teach business strategies that are not only brilliant, but incorporate a deep understanding of human psychology.